Your complete guide to Westpac credit card complimentary travel insurance.

 For Gold cardholders: 1300 651 089 (Westpac)

-You may also want to contact QBE, visit its website or refer to your Westpac credit card insurance booklet for details of local numbers when you are overseas.
+You may also want to contact Allianz, visit its website or refer to your Westpac credit card insurance booklet for details of local numbers when you are overseas.

 Other available types of cover